molaeiali/APITools/README.md

     compile 'com.github.molaeiali:apitools:v1.0'
 }
 ```
-In your project Create a class that extends APIManager, make it singleton, if you want add additional headers in requests add them in defaultHeaders List in your class constructor;
+In your project Create a class that extends **APIManager**, make it singleton, if you want add additional headers in requests add them in defaultHeaders List in your class constructor;